Azhdankov/pega_external_kafka_dockers/README.md

 # Pega PE with external kafka for stream services in dockers

 ## Note!
-Currenct instruction is used for Pega PE 8.7 and kafka 3.6.0.
-It might works wrong on other versions
+Current instruction is used for Pega PE 8.7 and kafka 3.6.0.
+It might works wrong with other versions

 You may use current project for start up Pega PE without stream node type and external kafka for queue processors.
-OS that was using for this project is ubuntu.
-Also you have to prepare minimum ~10 gb free space
+OS that was used for this project is ubuntu.
+In addition you have to have minimum ~10 gb free space

 ## Getting started

 ### Docker

 * Before start your host should has the docker and the docker compose.
-You can install it by links below:
+You can install it by using links below:

     [Install docker](https://docs.docker.com/install/)